 LUV INVESTOR DEADLINE: Robbins Geller Rudman & Dowd LLP Announces that Southwest Airlines Co.
 Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, Jan.
+SAN DIEGO, Jan.
 18, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Southwest Airlines Co.
-(NYSE: LUV) publicly traded securities from June 13, 2020 to December 31, 2022, inclusive (the “Class Period”) have until March 13, 2023 to seek appointment as lead plaintiff in the Southwest Airlines class action lawsuit.
+LUV publicly traded securities from June 13, 2020 to December 31, 2022, inclusive (the "Class Period") have until March 13, 2023 to seek appointment as lead plaintiff in the Southwest Airlines class action lawsuit.
 Captioned Teroganesian v.
 Southwest Airlines Co., No. 23-cv-00115 (S.D.
 Tex.), the Southwest Airlines class action lawsuit charges Southwest Airlines and certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Southwest Airlines class action lawsuit, please provide your information here: